infotroph/Prairie_seq/rawdata/nanodrop/dont_use/readme.txt

 CTAB-BC_15mg_20mg_45mg_AB_WORKING_STOCK_CRS_2015-01-29.txt:
 	These are 10 ng/µL working stocks, remeasured 2015-01-29 as a first-order check on how reliable the 2015-01-27 readings on the master stocks were.
 The dilutions for these stocks were computed based on the master-stock readings, so if the master stock readings were correct then we expect all these dilutions to read very near 10 ng/µL.
 	Observed range: 8.64 - 12.49 ng/µL, median 10.83.
 No sign of correlation between full-strength and diluted readings.
 Conclusion: Not perfect, but cumulative nanodrop->dilution->nanodrop error seems to be generally < 15%, so we *probably* didn't base any of our dilutions on wild outlier readings.
 This time.

+NaCl-EtOH_precip_test-20150611.txt:
+	Wanted to test whether reprecipitating DNA would make a noticeable difference in 260/230 ratio.
+Measurements come from one box of CTAB-BC test samples (several sets combined, most were extracted 2015-01-16 and previously Nanodropped on 2015-01-27): on 2015-06-11 I took Nanodrop readings from all samples in box, added ~1 volume 5 M NaCl and then 2 volumes 95% EtOH, incubated on ice 1.5 hours, spun down, washed pellets twice with 70% EtOH, let dry, resuspended overnight in 50 µL TE.
+Took a second set of after-cleanup Nanodrop measurements on 2015-06-12; this file contains both sets of readings.